MCPWorks

 MCPWorks Functions: Developer Preview is Open

-MCPWorks Functions is live in Developer Preview.
-Free Builder access for up to 90 days.
+MCPWorks Functions is live in Developer Preview with a 14-day Pro trial.
 Here's what we built, why it matters, and what code-mode execution means for your AI infrastructure costs.

 How to Connect GitHub Copilot CLI to MCPWorks